cemozbas/DSA210-Project/README.md

 ## Project Overview

 This project investigates how **weather conditions** and **day type** (weekend vs weekday) influence the **bike rental demand** in New York City.
-By integrating trip records from Citi Bike and historical weather data from Open-Meteo, we perform an exploratory and statistical analysis to identify how external factors affect the number of daily rides.
+By integrating trip records from Citi Bike and historical weather data from Open-Meteo, we perform an exploratory and statistical analysis to identify how external factors affect the number of daily rides and train predictive models to forecast ride volume trends.

 This study aims to:
 - Measure the impact of rainy weather on bike usage
 - Analyze behavioral patterns between weekdays and weekends
 - Quantify statistical significance of observed trends
+- Predict March 2025 trip demand using ML models trained on January–February data and make comparison with real world Match 2025 data

 ## Datasets